-In the event that CCCS is satisfied that Firm C is unable to obtain the relevant customer data from other alternative sources, and that such customer data is necessary for the provision of services in market Y, CCCS may find that Firm A's conduct raises competition concerns.
+In the event that CCCS is satisfied that Firm C is unable to obtain the relevant customer data from other alternative sources, and that such customer data is necessary for the provision of services in market Y, CCCS may find that Firm A's conduct may amount to an infringement of the section 47 prohibition.
 In particular, Firm A may be leveraging its dominant position in market X to confer an advantage to Firm B, and foreclosing Firm B's competitors in market Y. The refusal of Firm A to supply customer data to Firm C could lead to a self-perpetuating cycle by which Firm C is unable to develop a credible service to offer to other firms in market X. This then means that Firm C is unable to collect even more customer data to improve the quality of its services.
 CCCS may then proceed to assess whether there is an objective justification by Firm A for such conduct.